MetaMask/snap-7715-permissions/packages/permissions-provider-snap/docs/persistGrantedPermissions.md

 ## Granted permissions store flow

+- **feature**: Is the namespace for grouping related object keys.
+We will reserve a namespace of `gator_7715_permissions` as the feature name to store all of the user's granted permissions.
+- **object key**: This serves as a distinctive identifier for accessing or modifying the granted permission value.
+We will use the `permissionContext` (i.e., the encoded signed delegation) as the unique identifier for each item stored under the `gator_7715_permissions` feature name.
+- **object value**: The actual granted permission data stored as a serialized JSON string that **should not exceed 400KB**.

 The Granted permissions storage flow diagram shows the path an granted permission takes to during the permission request fulfill process to automatically storage permission encrypted by the user SRP.

 ```mermaid